When someone close to you dies ...

 When someone dies, we understand how difficult this can be.
 There’s so much to think about, but we can help you say your final goodbye in a way that really helps.
 We will celebrate and give thanks to God for the unique life of the person you knew and loved.

 From the moment you are in touch with us, throughout the funeral service and for as long as you need us afterwards, St Peter’s will be here for you.
 Anyone can have a Church of England funeral, whether they are churchgoers or not.
-Our Vicar, Peter Thomas, and our Reader, Moira Johnson, will do what they can to help you with those difficult times after a death, and with planning the funeral that you want.
+Our Readers, Moira Johnson and Alison Bennett, are licensed to conduct funerals and will do what they can to help you with those difficult times after a death, and with planning the funeral that you want.
 And in the months afterwards, our Bereavement care team will be happy to walk with you, talk with you, and offer you a friendly listening ear.

 We can support you, your family and friends before, during and after the funeral with friendship and prayer, understanding your sadness and loss.
 And in this difficult time, we can share a message of hope and comfort.